cedowens/kube-unauth-exec-hunter/README.md

-# Red Team Threaded Port Scanner
+# Jenkins Hunter

-Python3 script that uses a queue and threads to concurrently scan the top 1000 most commonly used tcp ports on an IP range.
+Python3 script that uses a queue and threads to concurrently sweep an IP block for the port specified and then checks for unauthenticated Jenkins instances.

+This can be useful for both blue and red teams.
+From a red team perspective, unauthenticated Jenkins hosts provide quick initial access points for attackers and this script will help find these hosts quicker.
+From a blue team perspective, this script can be proactively run to identify unauthenticated Jenkins and remediate them before an attacker does.

+Since this script uses threading to run faster, you must first check the ulimit set on your host.

 You can check the limit of the number of open file handles on your system by running: